kabi02/Smartphone-Sales-Data-Analysis/README.md

 # Smartphone-Sales-Data-Analysis
-## My first SQL Data Analysis project using an open-source dataset taken from Kaggle
+My first SQL Data Analysis project using an open-source dataset taken from Kaggle
-This repository contains:
+## Contents of this repository
 - A CSV file containing the raw data
 - A SQL file containing the questions solved along with their respective answers in the form of SQL queries
 ## Skills utilized in this project